 And with key in hand comes the excitement and the rush of yet another transformation.
 All the houses on this site are homes of those now friends who have endured my TEAM INVASION but I know that each of these friends would say "It was well worth it.", particularly on day of sale.
-The value to me though comes on many levels.
-Of course the priority is to sell high and quick; that's a given!
+The value to me comes on many levels.
+Of course the priority is to sell high and as quickly as possible.
 But I also have created a network of people who will refer me which I am so very grateful for.
 And so should you!
-They are the ones who have saved you from another untimely cold call or door knock when you just finished getting the little one down to sleep or just got home from a long day's work and was just about to enjoy some deserved ME time when Guess what?
+They are the ones who have saved you from another untimely cold call or door knock when you just finished getting the little one down to sleep or just got home from a long day's work and was just about to enjoy some deserved ME time.
+When guess what?
 See, so because of my great referral base, I don't spend time on your doorstep selling myself, I spend time in your home making the magic for selling your house.

-I absolutely love what I do and as I go through these photos I remember some of the great laughs had by all, very often at my Newfie blunders I must admit.
+I absolutely love what I do and as I go through these photos I remember some of the great laughs had by all, very often at my expense I must admit.
 Because of the time I spend "in your place/face"; I really get to know my clients and they learn quite a bit about me.
-Yes I tend to talk; alot if you hadn't noticed.
-Well what else are you going to do when you are painting yet another room in breyge (go past this word as it will be explained later).
-And that's why I can truly say clients become my friends.
+The projects vary significantly, from the simple staging to some pretty major reno's.
+But no matter which, on day of LIST I am as excited as a proud mother at the debutante ball watching in anticipation of how my latest transformation will be received.
+I hope you enjoy!

 AFTER Ssssooooo for sure we removed the wall at the toilet and put the doorway before the vanity rather then after turning a divided bathroom into a large L shape; more conducive to a master bathroom.
 Of course some great finds at the RESTORE like 24x24 marble tiles, free standing tub and chandelier, along with some modern fixtures has turned this dysfunctional, uninspiring bathroom into a spa like retreat.
 We worked on the remainder of the house as well but sadly no before pics to show.
-I will say though that I scored a chandelier for their open to above entryway at the RESTORE for $125.00 which retailed at $3,500.00.
+I will say though that I scored a chandelier for their open to above entryway at the RESTORE for $125 which retailed at $3,500.
 Love it!.
-With thrifty shopping for my clients they managed to turn a $15,000.00 reno into a $72,000.00 profit.
+With thrifty shopping for my clients they managed to turn a $15,000.00 reno into a $72,000 profit.
 Well worth it for my clients!

 BEFORE This home was built in 1959 and so was everything in it.
 No upgrades at all.
 In fact, to give you an idea of what were were up against, the plug for the dishwasher was drilled up through the counter and a quasi plug was put on so it could install in the wall.
 Yikes!
 On the market as such it would have bled money, cause lets be real 90% of the buyers that say they don't mind a fixer upper don't actually want a fixer upper.